 Most cases are resolved by way of the prosecutor and the defense attorney enforcing coordination with the criminal defendant, agreeing to a plea bargain, and then taking the case to a judge.

-If the prosecutor is being unreasonable, then the defense can ask the judge what they would give the defendant as a punishment if the defendant pled open to them.
+The judge will simply pass judgment on what was already agreed to.
+If the prosecutor is unreasonable, the defense can ask the judge what punishment they would give the defendant if the defendant pled open to them.

+In Los Angeles County and the San Fernando Valley, judges sometimes undercut prosecutors and provide a better resolution.
 However, it is more common for judges to think that the defendant is getting too lenient of a deal.

 Can I Withdraw My Plea Agreement At Any Time?